william-sgr/swaption-pricing-sensitivity-analysis/readme.md

 The original Excel/VBA implementation analyses EUR physically-settled swaptions using market data as of 31 October 2019.

-The Python version refactors the original exam project into a modular codebase while preserving the pricing logic, conventions, numerical methods and output structure of the VBA implementation.
+The Python version refactors the original exam project into a modular codebase while preserving the pricing logic, market conventions, numerical methods, output structure and validation workflow of the VBA implementation.

 The Python pipeline performs the following steps: